 3. Those dogs with a record of aggressive tendencies or prior attacks on humans or other animals.

-All dogs covered by the act must be taken out on a lead – a fixed lead of a maximum 2 metre length, not an extendable one – and wearing a muzzle.
+All dogs deemed by law to be potentially dangerous must be taken out on a lead, and this must be a fixed lead of a maximum 2 metre length, not an extendable one, and they must also wear a muzzle.
 They must be tied up even on private property that is not fully enclosed; and their owners must have a licence and public liability insurance of €150,000, proof of which must be carried with them when they walk their dog.

 The authorities consider that we are all responsible when it comes to ensuring that tragedies such as the killing in 2010 of a Santa Cruz toddler by the family pitbull become a thing of the past.
 Fines vary from municipality to municipality, but are considerable, and can go from double figures up to €15,000 for anyone who fails to comply with the law.
 Fines at the lower end are for owners who do not muzzle such dogs; top end fines will be for failing to register and not having insurance, repeated offences, and so on.

 The rules for dogs deemed potentially dangerous, in a nutshell, are: